 - Vocal Track for exploring vocal expression.

-- Performance Track for deepening your musicianship for music improvisation.
+- Musicianship Track for deepening your musicianship for music improvisation.

 This creative body of work adapts beautifully to those of you working in the areas of health and wellness, music therapy, education, and community building.
 Free Improvisation opens doors of creativity for both performers and teachers.
 This workshop will inspire teachers to take Improvisation, one of the National Educational Standards, into their classrooms as well as provide practical skills that can be adapted for many populations for music therapists.